torvalds/linux/Documentation/networking/can.rst

 have to be implemented in user space applications.
 Also, most character-device implementations support only one single process to open the device at a time, similar to a serial interface.
-Exchanging the CAN controller requires employment of another device driver and often the need for adaption of large parts of the application to the new driver's API.
+Exchanging the CAN controller requires employment of ayesther device driver and often the need for adaption of large parts of the application to the new driver's API.